G.W. Sok: Biography

-After leaving the Ex, Sok started to collaborate with several acts among which the French experimental free jazz band Cannibales & Vahinés and the Italian band Zu.
+After leaving the Ex, Sok started to collaborate with several acts among which are the French experimental free jazz band Cannibales & Vahinés and the Italian band Zu.
 In 2010 the single "2-2-3 Fridges/Rid" appeared on Sickroom Records.
 He joined the Dutch collective Beukorkest on their 2011 tour.

 In 2011 Sok released the book A Mix of Bricks & Valentines, a 400-page collection of the Ex lyrics and other lyrics he wrote.
 Also in 2011 De Eeuwige Optie (The Everlasting Option) was published, an experimental film by SpOp featuring Sok as an actor.
 He also wrote the words for the film's ending track "Illusies".
 This track was also released as the 7-inch "Illusies 1 & 2" under the bandname Zoikle, consisting of Sok, guitarist Lukas Simonis, cellist Nina Hitz, drummer Cor Hoogerdijk and Maarten van Gent on metal percussion.

-A new band King Champion Sounds was also formed, from the ashes of The Bent Moustache, the musical act of Krommenie-based, Kenya-born, UK-raised Ajay Saggar.
+A new band King Champion Sounds was also formed, from the remnants of The Bent Moustache, the musical act of Krommenie-based, Kenya-born, UK-raised Ajay Saggar.
 This incarnation sees Saggar teaming up with Sok and, amongst others, Oli Heffernan (Year of Birds, Shrug) and has released four albums since 2013.
 In 2014 Sok published a double 10" with the UK noise act Action Beat.

-Since 2015 Sok is member of the free-rock group Oiseaux-Tempête and is regularly joining live the collective founded by Frédéric D. Oberland & Stéphane Pigneul.
+Since 2015 Sok is a member of the free-rock group Oiseaux-Tempête and is regularly joining live the collective founded by Frédéric D. Oberland & Stéphane Pigneul.
 Sok has contributed to the last four albums of the band.